toolprint/sdk-ts/README.md

 })
 ```

-For more examples and detailed API documentation, check out our [Documentation](packages/onegrep-sdk/docs/apiSpec.md).
+For more examples and detailed API documentation, check out our [Documentation](packages/toolprint-sdk/docs/apiSpec.md).

 ## 🔗 Supported Providers

-OneGrep integrates with the following tool providers:
+Toolprint integrates with the following tool providers:

 ### [Blaxel](https://blaxel.ai)